bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is written with meaning.
+It is tags such as <section>, <header>, <footer>, and <nav>, which explain what the contained content is.
+Search engines look for meaning and can find that in semantic tags.

+    Semantic HTML does not include tags like <div> which do not convey any meaning.
+Search engines cannot get meaning from classes and require a meaningful tag for readers and accessibility.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display: block --
+        This display option has some white space above and below and is shown as a block like a header or paragraph.
+This display style will not allow HTML elements next to it unless specifically coded to do so.
+It will be as big or small as it’s parent element allows and will break the flow of content, creating a new line.
+Traits such as height and width can be used to control this behavior.

+    display: inline --
+        This display is a part of the box model.
+It only takes up the space of its content and will not be affected by traits such as “height” or “width”.
+It allows for elements to be nested within other elements while not interrupting the content flow. <span> is an example of this display.

 3. What are the 4 areas of the box model?

+    Margin - creates a transparent space outside of the box border.
+    Border - surrounds the content and padding, and can be colored or styled.
+    Padding - creates a transparent space between the border and content.
+    Content - the innermost part of the box that contains images and text.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    This aligns items to the center on the cross-axis, which is the vertical axis running perpendicular to the main-axis.

 5. Explain why git is valuable to a team of developers.

+    Git is a form of version control that allows multiple team members to work on one project at the same time without the need to manually merge all versions into one.
+All versions of the project can be saved individually and added the main project (repo) as needed.

+    Git uses a master version (repo) that can be forked and branched.
+This will prevent many people from changing the master at the same time, causing confusion.

+    A fork will create your own version of the main repo locally (on your computer).
+This will allow you to make changes without hurting anything on the main repo.

+    Branching allows the user to create another local “fork” from the actual fork.
+This will prevent the user from doing any damage to the fork while working on changes in the branch.
+The user can make sure all changes are working on the branch before merging it to the fork.
+A pull request (PR) can be made specifically for the branch so a project manager (PM) can decide to merge it with the main repo, or mention and further changes that need to be made before a merge.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.